5T33Z0/Clover-Crate/ACPI/README.md

 - [Resources](#resources)
 </details>

-The ACPI section not only is the first in the list but also the most important one as well.
-It offers many options to affect the ACPI tables of a system in order to assist users to make it compatible with macOS: from replacing characters in the `DSDT`, renaming devices, enabling features to applying patches.
+The ACPI section not only is the first in the list but also the most important one as well (next to Kernel Patches and Quirks).
+It offers many options to affect the ACPI tables of your system in order to make it compatible with macOS: from replacing characters in the `DSDT`, renaming devices, enabling features to applying patches.
 Since this section is the centerpiece of your `config.plist`, every available option is explained in detail.
-This is how it looks like in Clover Configurator:

 Throughout this chapter, this section is broken down into smaller chunks to make it more digestible.

 ## AutoMerge